huntboom/PebbleAI/README.md

 1. API Provider (OpenAI, Claude, or Gemini)
 2. API Key for the selected provider
 3. Model selection (for OpenAI)
-4. System prompt
+4. System prompt (for OpenAI)
 5. Temperature setting
 6. Vibration on response
+7. Light or Dark Theme

 Make sure to set up the correct API key for your chosen provider before using the app.

 ## Contributing

-Contributions to PebbleGPT are welcome!
+Contributions to PebbleAI are welcome!
 Please feel free to submit a Pull Request.

 ## License